luugiathuy/luugiathuy.github.io/_posts/2011-09-15-create-frame-buffer-object-opengl.md

 title: Create Frame Buffer Object OpenGL
 description:
   Creating Frame Buffer Object (FBO) for offscreen rendering with depth and stencil buffers.
+  In OpenGL, frame buffer is the final destination in the rendering pipeline.
 categories:
 - OpenGL
 tags: